Divide-By-0/blog/content/posts/zkemail.md

 <!-- Footnotes themselves at the bottom. -->

-[Sora](https://github.com/SoraSuegami/) and I are leading a new research group called the Proof of Email in order to further applications of trustless web2-web3 integrations, with initial support from 0xPARC and EF PSE.
+[Sora](https://github.com/SoraSuegami/) and I are leading a new research group called Proof of Email in order to further applications of trustless web2-web3 integrations, with initial support from 0xPARC and EF PSE.
 There are signatures and emails like this hidden all over the internet, and we want to harness their power to bring all of web2 onto web3 without centralized oracles.
 Reach out if you want to build with us -- we would love to talk with anyone excited about this tech and support them with the resources to build on it in public.

 ## Footnotes